This article describes the Rapid Rollback process for disaster recovery.

 - A Rapid Rollback operation cannot be stopped or undone once started.
 Interrupting the rollback process could leave the target hardware in a non-bootable state.

-- /Windows/Temp and all files and folders within are skipped
+- /Windows/Temp and all files and folders within

 - Software and firmware-based RAID configurations are unsupported.